Calculating Your Taxes

 When to consider itemizing deductions

-If you own property, run a business from home, have paid extensive medical bills or manage a lot of investments, you might be better off taking the extra time to itemize your deductions.
+If you pay a lot in state income taxes, have a mortgage on your home, give a lot to charity, have paid extensive medical bills or manage a lot of investments, you might be better off taking the extra time to itemize your deductions.

 Examples of legitimate itemized deductions: